karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 Consideration was given as to whether things like SOA parameters should be individual records, but it seemed unnecessary to break them out and create the additional records.

 Should we permit the property to be made up of multiple TXT records so long as a given parameter is not repeated?

+## ns Property

+Is there a circular dependency or race condition issue here...?

 # Change Log